 The most typical fermented food is yogurt.
 Most people have had it and think it’s tasty.
-I like yogurt, but the bacterial diversity of yogurt is limited because there are generally only 3 to 5 types of bacteria in it.
-If you’re into trying something new, I would go for sauerkraut.
+The bacterial diversity of yogurt is limited because there are generally only 3 to 5 types of bacteria in it.
+If you’re into trying something new, go for sauerkraut.
 It’s a bit tart and delicious on hot dogs.

 Q: Salt vs. vinegar brine, does it matter?
 (I’ve read that only pickles brined in salt “count” and that the more vinegar brine doesn’t.)

 Yes.
 Salt is used in traditional fermentation processes (i.e. pickles, sauerkraut, kimchi) for flavor, but it allows the bacteria to culture and grow.
 Vinegar brines on the other hand don’t allow bacteria to grow because of its acidic nature and therefore isn’t a true fermented food.